Hiking Mt Yōtei - Makkari trail

 The crater from the top of the Makkari trail.

-Celebrating at our own peak - by then we had been walking for about 6.5 hours, which was quite a bit longer than the estimated 4.5 hours (assuming a 9 hour round trip).
-We ended up not going to the peakest peak at 1,898m, and making our finish at the foundations of the old hut.
+Hooray!!
+Celebrating at our own peak — by then we had been walking for about 6 and a half hours, which was quite a bit longer than the estimated 4-5 hours (assuming a 9 hour round trip).
+We ended up not going to the peakest peak at 1,898m, and making our finish at the remains/foundations of the old hut.

-If you squint, you can just about see Lake Tōya in the distance, which makes up the Shikotsu-Tōya National Park.
+If you squint, you can just about see Lake Tōya in the distance, which is the centre of the Shikotsu-Tōya National Park.

 Giving thanks at the shrine for a safe round trip!